-The goals of the Risk Management Policy of Solunion are to preserve the Group's solvency and to facilitate the development of its business by means of:

-- (i) definition of the strategy with regard to the risks taken on; - (ii) the inclusion of risk analysis within the decision taking processes; - (iii) the establishment of a general guideline, certain basic principles and a general framework of risk management that will facilitate its consistent application in the group; and - (iv) the dissemination of the Risk Management Policy among managers and employees in order to achieve a risk management culture that will guarantee its effectiveness.
+- a) Regulate Solunion's Risk Management System, for which purpose it comprises the strategies, processes and reporting procedures necessary to identify, measure, monitor, manage and report on an ongoing basis the risks to which, on an individual and aggregate level, it is or may be exposed, and provides for a Risk Management Function structured to facilitate the implementation of the Risk Management System and which enables the appropriate supervision of risks through the adoption of provisions that facilitate the identification, measurement, supervision, management and monitoring thereof.
+This function encompasses Solunion's Internal Control process, included in the Internal Control and Operational Risk Framework, and ensures that the risk policy is applied consistently throughout the Group. - b) Preserve the Group's solvency and to facilitate the development of its business by means of: (i) definition of the strategy with regard to the risks taken on; (ii) the inclusion of risk analysis within the decision taking processes; (iii) the establishment of a general guideline, certain basic principles and a general framework of risk management that will facilitate its consistent application in the group; and (iv) the dissemination of the Risk Management Policy among managers and employees in order to achieve a risk management culture that will guarantee its effectiveness.